lorduskordus/bluebuild-modules/README.md

 # BlueBuild Modules

-Modules for custom Fedora Atomic images built with BlueBuild.
+This repository contains additional modules and if needed, temporary fixes for [upstream modules](https://github.com/blue-build/modules/), used by my custom [Fedora Atomic Desktop](https://fedoraproject.org/atomic-desktops/) images built with [BlueBuild](https://blue-build.org/).

 Used in images: